This post may contain affiliate links. Read the full disclosure

 Located in the centre of Peel, Franklin, Victoria & Elizabeth streets and just a short walk from the city centre, or take Tram route 58 West Coburg to Toorak.
 Parking is available.
-The market runs on different days of the week and are not open every day, so check here for times and special events.
+The market runs on different days of the week and are not open every day, so check for times and special events.
 Free entry.

 If you are looking for a Melbourne amusement park close to the CBD, then Luna Park St Kilda is the place for you.
 Luna Park is one of the world’s oldest existing amusement parks with it being in operation for over 100 years.

 There are slow rides for the little munchkins, crazy rides for the adrenaline junkies, and all kinds of rides in between.
 As well as the rides, there are various carnival games and places to eat, with plenty of activities for kids in Melbourne.

 Located at 18 Lower Esplanade, St Kilda.
 If travelling by Tram take route 16 and 96 St Kilda or get off at Balaclava train station.
-Open 11AM – 6PM on weekends and school holidays, with extended hours during summer and special events.
+Open 11 AM – 6 PM on weekends and school holidays, with extended hours during summer and special events.
 Entry cost is $5 for ages 4 and up, and this can be taken off the cost of upgraded ride passes.
 Unlimited ride passes start from $17.50 for under 3, $39.95 for 4-12 and $49.95 for 12+.

 ROYAL BOTANIC GARDENS | BEAUTIFUL PLACES IN MELBOURNE